arda-guler/arda-guler/README.md

 I can code in Python, C or C++.

-[Kozmoworks](https://github.com/arda-guler/Kozmoworks) is an astrodynamics simulator and is my current "flagship" programming project, replacing [orbitSim3D](https://github.com/arda-guler/orbitSim3D).
+[orbitSim3D](https://github.com/arda-guler/orbitSim3D) is an astrodynamics/space mission simulator and is my current "flagship" programming project, as is its sister project [Kozmoworks](https://github.com/arda-guler/Kozmoworks).